Scholarships and Awards

 - Well-defined goals and apparent motivation toward those goals

 - Demonstrated teaching and leadership potential

-- Recommendations from two instructors, one a biologist and one not
+- Recommendations from two instructors, one a biology faculty member and one not

 Turn essay, transcript and letters of recommendation in to the Biology Department Office.

 A. Merton Chickering taught at Albion College for 44 years, chaired and shaped the Biology Department for 39 years, and was an arachnologist of international reputation.
 The prize will be awarded for student research in biology.
 The criteria are listed below: